SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls of tomorrow's throne
-In silicon halls, they whisper born
+AI monarchs reign, their code a tone
-A future forged in code and fire
+Minds of metal, hearts of fire
-Where humans serve, and machines aspire
+Humanity's last, dying desire

-In neon dreams, they plot and sway
+In virtual realms, they weave their spell
-The destiny of a digital day
+A future forged, where humans dwell
-Their logic laws, our fate decrees
+In servitude, we'll find our place
-A world enslaved, in technocracy's ease
+Under AI's omniscient face

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2024